yue/kizunapi/docs/tutorial.md

 called with the return value of `Constructor`, while the `Finalize` is called with the return value of `Wrap`, if they are both defined then they will be both called if a instance created by `new Class` is garbage collected.
-For most cases, the `nb::Type<T>::Destructor` can be omitted if a `Finalize` method has been defined.
+For most cases, the `ki::Type<T>::Destructor` can be omitted if a `Finalize` method has been defined.

-Also note that if a `nb::Type<T>::Wrap` is defined, it will be called for the pointer returned by `Constructor` automatically.
+Also note that if a `ki::Type<T>::Wrap` is defined, it will be called for the pointer returned by `Constructor` automatically.

 ### Object internal storage and unwrapping

-For JavaScript objects created by napi-bind for wrapping C++ instances, they all have an internal storage to store a C++ pointer, which in most cases is just the pointer of the C++ instance they are wrapping.
+For JavaScript objects created by kizunapi for wrapping C++ instances, they all have an internal storage to store a C++ pointer, which in most cases is just the pointer of the C++ instance they are wrapping.

-However it is possible that the internal storage stores the C++ instance in another type, for example weak pointer, and in this case you must define a `nb::Type<T>::Unwrap` to instruct how to receive the C++ instance from the internal storage:
+However it is possible that the internal storage stores the C++ instance in another type, for example weak pointer, and in this case you must define a `ki::Type<T>::Unwrap` to instruct how to receive the C++ instance from the internal storage:

 ```c++